Skip to content

 Our mission

-Promote the rehabilitation and integration of newcomers and of any person who has been traumatized, prior to their arrival in Canada, by organized violence, that it is of political, social, identity or religious.
+Promote the rehabilitation and integration of newcomers and of any person who has been traumatized, prior to their arrival in Canada, by organized violence, of a political, social, identity-based or religious nature.

 Our values